THE UNIVERSITY’S POLICY ON THE SATISFACTORY/UNSATISFACTORY (S/U) GRADING OPTION FOR SPRING 20 CAN BE FOUND HERE.

 See your department for any program-specific policies related to the S/U option.
 You are strongly encouraged to speak with your academic advisor as they are in the best position to help you make the choice to use the S/U option.

 Meet one of our graduate students in HDFS at MIZZOU!

-Joy Roos is a first-year doctoral student.
+Joy Roos is a doctoral student.
 We interviewed Joy about her graduate student’s experiences at Mizzou, as well as her backgrounds.
 Let’s take a closer look what her life looks like.

 Empathetic, relentless, and defender.

 I was a psychology undergraduate where I developed a lot of empathy and the feeling of wanting to help people.
 At that time, the only avenue I knew was through becoming a psychologist or a therapist.
 Then, I worked in an indirect service in a domestic violence shelter and I became conscious of the many institutional issues.
 I always use this metaphor: If there’s an oil spill in a pond and you see a duck covered in oil.
 You’re cleaning the duck and making a difference in the duck’s life.
 But then you send the duck back into the oil-spilled pond and the duck is going to be covered with oil again.
 So, the solution you’re providing is temporary and unsustainable.
 There are also many other ducks in the pond that needed help.
 That had facilitated my transition from becoming a therapist to wanting to do a more community-based work.

 I went into social work for my graduate program.
 We were taught to consider contexts around an individual.
 Try to build a system that helps everyone at once and could solve problems.
 I was very satisfied with my work.
 Then I continued to work for a couple years at an educational non-profit and worked more on a program-level.